bbe2/Overview/README.md

  - weekly blog on interesting research papers

 - 3/12
-- A neural programming language for the reservoir computer, KimJ, BassettD
+- TITLE ==> A neural programming language for the reservoir computer, KimJ, BassettD
-- use of RNN and programming Ping Pong
+- whipquip - > use of RNN and programming Ping Pong
+-
-- notes soon but model is using 'symbolic inputs' as the computation data. this is what deepmind has been talking about
+- ..notes soon but model is using 'symbolic inputs' as the computation data. this is what deepmind has been talking about
 - terribly important to understand capture, classification, and what tools used to process

 https://arxiv.org/pdf/2203.05032.pdf